-Sculpture Dublin is working with a range of institutions across Dublin to draw attention to the city’s sculpture collections.
-We will add to the list of entries over the months ahead.
+Sculpture Dublin engaged with a range of institutions across Dublin to draw attention to the city’s sculpture collections.
 Each entry contains a summary overview, images of key works in the collection and a link to further information.

 Dublin City Council